somleng/somleng-project/README.md

 * [Pitch Deck](https://tinyurl.com/somleng-investordeck)
 * [Community](https://discord.gg/QdrKCW2kPx)

+## Roadmap

+Our 2022 Roadmap is structured around the following strategic building blocks.

+* Create more network reachability.
+* Add more communication channels.
+* Global customer onboarding.

+### Create more network reachability

+In order to provide a cheaper alternative to existing CPaaS companies, especially in emerging markets, we need to partner with carriers and individuals who can provide in-country network reachability.

+We plan to achieve this by the following approaches:

+1. Encourage local carriers to use Somleng.

+   Local carriers can offer [much cheaper](https://www.somleng.org/case_studies.html#cash-assistance-programme-somalia) pricing than global aggregators which are used by existing CPaaS providers.
+By using Somleng to offer white-labeled programmable voice and SMS to their customers, local carriers can generate extra revenue which would otherwise go to global CPaaS providers.
+Additionally local carriers can publish their routes to be used by global customers in the Somleng network.

+2. Empower individuals to become in-country network providers.

+   Individuals across the globe can generate income by using their own hardware (GSM modem, SIM Box, etc)to provide network connectivity for Somleng.
+Individuals register their device with Somleng and Somleng will automatically route calls to devices based on network quality and pricing.

+### Add more communication channels

+Add programmable SMS to the Somleng stack by developing an open source implementation of [Twilio's Programmable SMS API](https://www.twilio.com/docs/sms/api/message-resource#create-a-message-resource).
+Carriers and network providers can configure SMPP routes for programmable SMS similar to programmable voice.

+### Global customer onboarding

+Once there are local carriers and network providers providing pubic routes on the Somleng network, we can open up global customer onboarding.
+Customers can then sign-up and use programmable voice and SMS through these providers without the need for a direct relationship with them.

 ## Who's sponsoring The Somleng Project?

 [The Somleng Project](http://www.somleng.org) is among the first 5 start-ups to received investment from the the [UNICEF Innovation Fund](http://www.unicefstories.org/2016/11/14/somleng-open-source-telephony).